don-bi/story-game/README.md

 Description of Website:
 - Our website is a story game where users can add on to an existing story thread or create a new story themselves
 - Users need to be logged in to view/edit/add stories.
-If a user doesn't have an accounter, the user can navigate to the signup page to create an account
+If a user doesn't have an account, the user can navigate to the signup page to create an account
 - The profile page shows all the stories the user created and the stories the user contributed to
 - The discover page allows user to view/edit existing stories and has a link to the add page where the user can create their own story